 It could be far more helpful to take existing personal expenses that are not deductible and convert them into business tax-saving strategies.
 That is how an effective tax plan helps drop "fat."

+** If you have just become a personal trainer online with NASM, now is the right time to get a refresher on tax deductions.
 Below you will learn two helpful ways to convert your expenses into business expenses.

 EXPLANATION OF MEDICAL EXPENSES AND INSURANCE DEDUCTIONS YOU CAN MAKE